Sätze verbinden Ziel oder Absicht, z.B. „damit", „um ... zu", planen, buchen, bestätigen

 Konjunktion (Conjunction)Beispiel (Example)

 damit (so that)Ich buche ein Hostel, damit wir günstig übernachten.
-(I book a hostel so that we stay cheaply.)
+(I book a hostel so that we can stay cheaply.)

 Exceptions!